Fred Schneider

-Frederick William Schneider III (born July 1, 1951) is an American singer, songwriter, arranger, and musician, best known as frontman of the rock band the B-52's, of which he is a founding member.
+Frederick William Schneider III (born July 1, 1951) is an American singer-songwriter and frontman of the rock band the B-52s, of which he is a founding member.
 Schneider is well known for his sprechgesang, which he developed from reciting poetry over guitars.

 Early life

-Frederick William Schneider III was born on July 1, 1951, in Newark, New Jersey, and lived in Oceanport, New Jersey after moving there from Belleville, New Jersey.
+Frederick William Schneider III was born on July 1, 1951, in Newark, New Jersey, and lived in Long Branch, New Jersey, after moving there from Belleville, New Jersey.
 He has said that his musical influences included "Halloween songs and nutty Christmas songs", along with Motown.
 After graduating from Shore Regional High School, he attended the University of Georgia, where he wrote a book of poetry for a class project.
 After college, he was a janitor as well as a Meals on Wheels driver.
-At the time the B-52's formed, he had very little musical experience.
+At the time the B-52s formed, he had very little musical experience.

 The B-52's

 The B-52's got their start in 1976 when founders Cindy Wilson, Ricky Wilson, Kate Pierson, Keith Strickland, and Schneider played an impromptu number after drinking at a Chinese restaurant in Athens, Georgia.
 The band played their first real gig in 1977 at a Valentine's Day party for their friends.

-The band's first single was "Rock Lobster" which was recorded for DB Records in 1978.
+The band's first single was "Rock Lobster" and was recorded by DB Records in 1978.
 It was an underground success, and sold over 20,000 copies in total.
 In 1979, the B-52's signed a recording contract with Warner Bros.
 Records for South America, North America, Australia, and New Zealand.
 They also signed with Island Records for Europe and Asia.
 After the death of Ricky Wilson in 1985, the band went on hiatus.
 They reformed in 1989 and went on to mainstream success.

 Other music ventures

-Schneider has released two solo albums: Fred Schneider and the Shake Society (1984) and Just Fred (1996).
-He also worked on a side project called the Superions.
-The group released a self-titled EP and the album Destination...
+Schneider has released two solo albums: Fred Schneider and the Shake Society (1984, reissued in 1991 as Fred Schneider) and Just Fred (1996), the former of which spawned the single and video "Monster", which featured Pierson on backing vocals.
+He also worked on a side project called the Superions, who released a self-titled EP and the album Destination...
 Christmas! in 2010.
-In February 2011, the band announced they were working on a full-length album which was eventually released in 2017 under the title The Vertical Mind.
+In February 2011, the band announced they were working on a full-length album, which was eventually released in 2017 under the title The Vertical Mind.

 Radio

-Until late 2008, Schneider hosted a show called Party Out of Bounds that aired on Friday nights, 9pm to 12am (ET) on Sirius 33 First Wave.
+Until late 2008, Schneider hosted a show called Party Out of Bounds that aired on Friday nights, 9pm to 12 am (ET), on Sirius 33 First Wave.
 On the show, Schneider played a mix of new wave-era dance, remixes and rarities, interspersed with anecdotes and humor.